rubisco-sfa/ILAMB-Watersheds/doc/tutorial.md

 Completed in  0:00:27
 ```

-This tim you will see some `VarNotInModel` errors for MODIS gpp.
+This time you will see some `VarNotInModel` errors for MODIS gpp.
 This is because these point models do not have that variable available.
 Instead of failing, ILAMB just skips this and continues to compute on what is present.
 View the output as before or follow this [link](https://www.climatemodeling.org/~nate/step3/) to a version we have cached for you.